Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Universal’s Summer Concert Series – complete insider’s guide

-Once an annual-event staple, Universal seems to have quietly killed its Summer Concert Series all the way back in 2013 – though it did resurrect the festivity for 2015, dubbing it the 25th Anniversary Concert Series, to commemorate Universal Studios Florida‘s big anniversary year.
+Once an annual-event staple, Universal quietly ended its Summer Concert Series back in 2013 — though it did resurrect the festivity in 2015, dubbing it the 25th Anniversary Concert Series to commemorate Universal Studios Florida‘s big anniversary year.

-While it’s always possible that the company will surprise us all and announce yet another concert bash for next summer, we highly doubt it, to be perfectly frank; these days, there’s more than enough going down at Universal Orlando Resort all throughout the year (you can see our list of annual events here), making the expense and hassle – not to mention the justification – of the Concert Series simply unnecessary.
+It never returned.
+While it was always possible that the company might surprise fans with another concert bash in a future summer, it never happened.
+By then, there was already more than enough going on at Universal Orlando Resort throughout the year (see our list of annual events here), making the expense and hassle — not to mention the justification — of the Concert Series unnecessary.

 However, this is the Prop Graveyard, and its very mission statement is to preserve what an attraction – or, in this case, an annual event – looked like on its last day of operation so that all future generations of theme park tourists can enjoy it.
 In that spirit, we present 2015’s contents below.